syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ### Toggle Legend

- You can toggle the shapes or bubbles by clicking on the corresponding legend item by using the property [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) in legendSettings.
+ You can toggle the visibility of shapes or bubbles by clicking on the corresponding legend item by using the property [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) in legendSettings.
 Its default value is **false**.

 {% highlight javascript %}